SALSA KITCHEN offers up a unique menu in Tobago — Caribbean-inspired tapas, which translate into small plates with great tastes.

 Be sure to order the tawa(h)-prepared Garlic Flatbread drizzled with butter, garlic and sea salt.
-It is perfect for sopping up the lovely sauces like the Lobster & Scallops’ coconut curry sauce and the Lamb Caribbean’s tamarind sauce.
-We can’t wait to return and sample the specialty pizzas; the Tenderloin Piquante - spicy beef in the best sauce; the Shrimp Salsa - hot and spicy shrimp in a chili garlic sauce; and the Pistou Calamari - calamari sautéed in pesto.
+It’s perfect for sopping up the coconut curry sauce of the Lobster & Scallops and the Lamb Caribbean’s tamarind sauce.
+We can’t wait to return and sample the specialty pizzas; the Tenderloin Piquante – spicy beef in the best sauce; the Shrimp Salsa – hot and spicy shrimp in a chili garlic sauce; and the Pistou Calamari – calamari sautéed in pesto.

 What We (3 People) Paid: $676.50 (including VAT & service charge) for Dinner – Lamb Caribbean, Lobster & Scallops in a Coconut Curry Sauce, Lime Fish, Eggplant Mozzarella, Small Spanish Salad, Small Caprese Salad, Garlic Flatbread, along with half carafe of house white wine and a bottle of water.

 Cuisine – International

 Serving/Hours – Dinner only, Tuesday – Sunday, Reservations are accepted starting at 6pm